ndwinton/shipkin-html-epub/README.md

 > **NOTE:** You will need [HTML Tidy](https://www.html-tidy.org/),
 > [pdf2svg](http://www.cityinthesky.co.uk/opensource/pdf2svg/)
 > and [ghostscript](https://www.gnu.org/software/ghostscript/)
-> installed in order to run the converter.
-These tools can be
+> installed and on your PATH in order to run the converter.
-> installed on a Mac using `brew install`.
+> These tools can be installed on a Mac using `brew install`.
+> You will also need the `zip` command-line tool available.

 To generate an ePub, first create a zip archive of the course content by running: